 Mobility is becoming a top technology priority for manufacturers, distributors, logistics and other industries that put employees in the field.
 Field services, route sales, direct store delivery (DSD), consignment inventory sales, fleet management can all benefit from replacing laptop computers and clipboards with mobile tablets and smartphones to achieve productivity gains.

 In addition, it’s no longer good enough to for teams to receive new orders in or from the field at the end of the day.
-Companies unable to meet the customer expectation for fast order fulfillment risk being left behind in the competitive landscape.
+Companies that are unable to meet the customer expectation for fast order fulfillment risk being left behind in the competitive landscape.
 Providing the ability to gather customer delivery confirmation and receipts at the point of delivery can make a big difference in reducing fulfillment cycles while increasing customer satisfaction.